juanvegu/joker_dart/CONTRIBUTING.md

 First off, thank you for considering contributing to Joker!
 It's people like you that make the open-source community such an amazing place.
 We welcome any form of contribution, from reporting bugs and suggesting features to submitting pull requests.

+## Code of Conduct

+This project and everyone participating in it is governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior.

 ## How Can I Contribute?

 ### Reporting Bugs